-What’s your go to first question for a client and why?
+What is your first question for a client, and why?

 Starting a new session, it is imperative to understand clients' perspectives and how their journeys brought them to where they are today.
 I like to ask my clients to "Tell me about yourselves and what brought you here today," this allows me to learn and understand someone’s whole story.
 Being able to understand the journey that brought you to where you are today can help you gain perspective on what your next path is.

-What’s best thing you ever learned from one of your people?
+What is the best thing you have learned from one of your people?

 From listening to my client's family interactions, I learned that their support can have a significant positive impact on the therapy process.
 When an adolescent's family started attending therapy with their daughter, they learned about the underlying issues that lead to substance abuse.
 Family therapy allowed every member to develop a greater capacity for compassion and empathy of each other.
 Receiving compassion and support from her family lead to fast healing for the daughter.